ToxicFrog/doom-mods/gzap/doc/support-table.md

 # Support Table

-This file summarizes the state of support for various wads.
+This file summarizes the state of support for various wads, and contains download links for the WAD-specific apworlds.
+Click on the name of a WAD to download the corresponding apworld.

 Support is classified as:

-- **basic**: the WAD has been scanned and is confirmed to generate a working game, but has not been playtested beyond that.
+- **basic**: the WAD has been scanned and is confirmed working.
+It is playable in single and multiworld but the randomizer will be very cautious about item placement and many things you can easily reach will be considered out of logic.
-- **partial**: at least one episode's worth of levels have been played and the results used for logic tuning.
+- **partial**: tuning data (i.e. detailed logic) is present for at least one episode's worth of levels.
-- **full**: all levels have been played at least once.
+- **full**: tuning data is present for all levels.
+A small number of individual items may still be using basic logic.
-- **complete**: the logic is believed to be a complete and accurate reflection of the game.
+- **complete**: tuning data is present for all items in all levels.
+The logic is believed to be an accurate and complete description of the game.
-- **problems**: testing has revealed that changes to the scanner, randomizer, or tuner are needed to support this properly
+- **problems**: testing has revealed that changes to the scanner, randomizer, or tuner are needed to support this properly.
 - **missing**: not yet supported, but I either want to add support or know people are going to ask about it.

 The number of levels, monsters-per-level, and checks is given as a rough guide to the size of the wad for the purposes of rando planning with others.
 The check